-As part of the evaluation of the AFRH-W Historic District, AFRH also completed a secondary evaluation of each Contributing resource to determine its relative level of significance (RLS).
+As part of the evaluation of the AFRH-W Historic District in 2006-07, AFRH also completed a secondary evaluation of each Contributing resource to determine its relative level of significance (RLS).
 AFRH defined four RLS categories: Key, Significant, Supporting, and Minor.
 Key resources have the highest level of significance within the Historic District.